A Space-Efficient Algebraic Approach to Robotic Motion Planning: Introduction

-One theoretical remedy to dynamic programming algorithms with exponential space complexity are algebraic approaches which can ``simulate'' dynamic programming by constructing compact arithmetic circuits and testing the polynomials represented by these circuits for the presence of linear monomials~\cite{koutis2008fasteralgebraic,koutis2016limitsapplications,williams2009findingpaths,guillemot2013findingcounting}.
-We can conceptualize this as a polynomial-time (and therefore polynomial-space) reduction from the source problem to an instance of \textsc{Multilinear Detection}, in which we are given an arithmetic circuit and are tasked with deciding whether a multilinear monomial exists.
-This latter problem is solvable using polynomial space (and running times comparable to the DP counterparts).
+At a high level, the goal of this paper is to determine whether an algebraic circuit-based framework~\cite{koutis2016limitsapplications} might overcome these shortcomings.
+Toward this end, we first contribute new machinery which allows us to (a) repair a minor flaw in the framework, and (b) use the framework \emph{constructively}, rather than only to answer decision problems.
+These contributions apply to the framework as a whole, not just our specific application.
+Second, we use the newly-augmented framework to design, analyze, implement, and evaluate an algorithm for \gi{} which has \emph{polynomial} space complexity and similar theoretical running time to the DP solver~\cite{mizutani2024leveraging}.
+Our implementation fits seamlessly into the pipeline of~Mizutani \emph{et al.} \cite{mizutani2024leveraging} and uses significantly less memory.
+Though the empirical running time of our algorithm remains slow, our experiments reveal that it is highly sensitive to a variety of algorithmic and implementation optimizations.
+This motivates further research on the engineering of algebraic techniques.

-Algorithms based on \textsc{Multilinear Detection} have been implemented for certain problems on synthetic or generic data with somewhat promising results~\cite{bjorklund2015engineering,kaski2018engineering}.
-In this work, we took the opportunity to put the arithmetic circuit approach to the test in a very realistic setting: our test data is derived from two robotic inspection scenarios and our \gi{} solver can be used as a subroutine (similarly to Mizutani \emph{et al.}~\cite{mizutani2024leveraging}) to accomplish the relevant robotics tasks.
+\textbf{Algebraic Simulation of Dynamic Programming}.
+One theoretical remedy to dynamic programming algorithms with exponential space complexity are algebraic approaches which ``simulate'' dynamic programming by constructing compact arithmetic circuits and testing the polynomials represented by these circuits for the presence of multilinear monomials~\cite{guillemot2013findingcounting,koutis2008fasteralgebraic,koutis2016limitsapplications,williams2009findingpaths}.
+We can conceptualize this as a polynomial-time (and thus polynomial-space) reduction from the source problem to an instance of \textsc{Multilinear Detection}, in which we are given an arithmetic circuit and are tasked with deciding whether a multilinear monomial exists (see~\Cref{sec:prelims} for definitions).
+Our basic algorithmic strategy, outlined in~\Cref{sec:gi-algorithm}, is to design such a reduction from \gi{} and then apply algorithms for \MLD{}, which crucially require only polynomial space despite running times similar to the direct dynamic programming approach.
+However, we must overcome numerous challenges.\looseness=-1